mvpoirier/mvpoirier/README.md

 ## Hey there! 👋
 I’m Mike, and I enjoy working on things related to education, physics, STEM, and robotics.

-## Interests
+## Coding Interests 🧮
 🐍 Python
 ☕ Java and JavaScript ([p5.js](https://p5js.org/))
-👁️ HTML, CSS, and Markdown
 🛰 Computational Physics and Astronomy
-🤖 Robotics
-...and displaying mathematical results using $\LaTeX$
+🤖 Robotics, Hardware Interfaces, and Design
+👁️ HTML, CSS, Markdown, and $\LaTeX$

 ## Contact 📫
 You can visit my website at **[mvpoirier.github.io](https://mvpoirier.github.io/)** or get in contact with me at: